MeffordLab/2024_GenomeWideMethylationPaper/README.md

 # 2024_GenomeWideMethylationPaper

-This repository contains all the accessory scripts used in the paper LaFlamme, Christy W., et al. "Diagnostic Utility of Genome-wide DNA Methylation Analysis in Genetically Unsolved Developmental and Epileptic Encephalopathies and Refinement of a CHD2 Episignature." medRxiv (2023): 2023-10.
+This repository contains all the accessory scripts used in the paper LaFlamme, Christy W., _et al_.
+"Diagnostic Utility of Genome-wide DNA Methylation Analysis in Genetically Unsolved Developmental and Epileptic Encephalopathies and Refinement of a CHD2 Episignature." _medRxiv_ (2023): 2023-10.

 ## Description of scripts
 DMR_intersect_Array.pl :